malladi2610/AeDAM_report/2_Background_study.md

     - From the high level to the exploration level - [Include the compelete Dimension 1, 2 and 3]
 - [ ] Expected results of this thesis

+# Sections
+- [ ] Frame based and Event based execution
+- [ ] What are exploration tools
+- [ ] How do they fucntion
+- [ ] Why they face challenge with event drive architectures

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Question 1: What is an exploration tool?